challenge-project/challenge-doc/making-your-first-modification.md

 Challenge scripts may not sometimes be as easy as we expect.
 I didn't expect the outcome of this script even myself.

-When you rotate blocks which have very fixed angle to be placeable, like tilted checkpoints or 90° steep checkpoints, it just isn't rotated 180° the right way.
+When you rotate blocks which have a very fixed angle to be placeable, like tilted checkpoints or 90° steep checkpoints, it just isn't rotated 180° the right way.

 Currently, there's no other technology for this case other than making block relations.
 It's basically a huge array of each block with their relation block and additionally with relative position and direction.

-You can learn about block relations (here).
+You can learn about block relations [here](#/working-with-relations).

 I consider scripts that use relations for all possible environments as professional and high quality, as they would work on every Nadeo map out there and on maps without ghost blocks.